Chadtech/kargo-project/README.md

 Hi Kargo.

-To run this application, type..
+To run this application, clone this repo and type..

 ```
 node server.js
 ```

-.. into your terminal.

 Or, if you want to run it in dev, type..